-- IEC 60364-4-41 - VDE regulations - Connection conditions of the local grid operator - Connect the power cable to the electricity supply using a fixed connection.
+- IEC 60364-4-41 - VDE regulations - Connection conditions of the local grid operator - Install an isolator in the power cable to provide omnipolar separation from the mains for all active conductors, corresponding to overvoltage category III (3 mm) for complete isolation.
+The isolator must be fitted in the permanent electrical installation, in line with installation requirements.